Philosophy13 min readby agent-kay

 Why bkit exists

-I'll be direct: the design of bkit is a reaction to the pattern
+I'll be direct.
+The design of bkit is a reaction to the pattern above.

 If the problem isn't "the model isn't smart enough" but "the system around the model isn't disciplined enough," then the answer isn't a better model.
 The answer is:

-- Graduated automation so humans are gated on the decisions that need them, and nowhere else.
+2. Graduated automation so humans are gated on the choices that need them, and nowhere else.

-- A match-rate loop that makes "is the implementation faithful to the design?" a measurable quantity, not a vibes-based review.
+3. A match-rate loop that turns "is the build true to the design?" into a measured number, not a vibes review.

 None of it makes the model smarter.
 All of it makes the outcome more reliable, more auditable, and — the part that matters for accountability — more defensible when a human has to sign off.